aditbharadwaj/angular-gradient-progressbar/README.md

     `<angular-gradient-progressbar [type]="2" [secondValue]="75"]> </angular-gradient-progressbar>`

+## Small Note
+More Features will be added to the package , any pull request or feature request are welcome.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.